Phourtie-Phour/Developer-Training/README.md

 cd first-pull-request
 ```

-Replace `YOUR-USERNAME` with your aual GitHub username.
+Replace `YOUR-USERNAME` with your actual GitHub username.

 ### 3. Create a New Branch